 My research interests and experience are centered on the ecology, evolution, and the origin of biodiversity in marine systems.
 Explaining the high species richness in the sea has been problematic for two reasons: first, there are few obvious barriers to dispersal, and second, most marine organisms have a pelagic larval stage that has tremendous potential for dispersal.
 Despite conditions that are believed to present few opportunities for speciation, the marine realm hosts incredibility diverse species assemblages, particularly in tropical waters.
-For my work I am combining ecological field observations, behavioral experiments and population genomics to address one of the oldest yet still hotly debated questions in biology: How do species form and specifically what are the roles of geographic isolation, ecological differentiation, sexual selection, and hybridization in the diversification of lineages?
+For my work I am combining ecological field observations and population genomics to address one of the oldest yet still hotly debated questions in biology: How do species form and specifically what are the roles of geographic isolation, ecological differentiation, sexual selection, and hybridization in the diversification of lineages?

 |Ph.D., Zoology, University of Hawai‘i at Manoa, 2005-2011|

 |B.A., Integrated Biology, University of California, Berkeley, 1991-1993|

 |B.A., Environmental Sciences, University of California, Berkeley, 1991-1993|

 |2011||University of Hawai‘i at Manoa Research Council Award for Excellence in Dissertation Research|

 |2009||Best Poster, Tester Memorial Symposium, University of Hawai‘i at Manoa|

 |Organization of symposia and workshops|

 |2013||Convener, “Phylogeography: from genes to genomes,” 9th Indo-Pacific Fish Conference in Okinawa, Japan|

 |2007||Assistant organizer, American Genetic Association’s Course on: “Recent advances in conservation genetics,” Hawai‘i Institute of Marine Biology|